Byteme8199/pinnacle/SETUP.rst

     $ sudo aptitude update

-SSH server was already installed on digitalocean (I think) otherwise

 OpenSSH
 ~~~~~~

+SSH server was already installed on digitalocean (I think) if not carry here it is in case

 Since I like to connect to my servers using SSH the first thing I install is openssh-server::